domodwyer/cargo-credential-pass/README.md

 ### Token Directory

-You override where the tokens are stored in the password store, replacing the the default `cargo-registry` subdir:
+You can override where the tokens are stored in the password store, replacing the the default `cargo-registry` subdir:

 ```toml
 [registry]